CodeSolutions2/.github/profile/README.md

    - An Internet meme, or meme is a cultural item (such as an idea, behavior, or style) that spreads across the Internet, primarily through social media platforms.
 Typically, images, videos, GIFs, and other "viral media" content are used to encourage mimicking/miming of a concept.
 This inspriation of this webapp is to encourage mimicking of motivation and leading a happy-productive life, by generating motivational images using AI models.
    - There is a manual version where the user can create their own motivational images, and an automatic version where users can simply receive a motivational AI generated image on important topics including [health, education, life-balance, happiness, success, effective communication]
 4. Self-help (discussion and understanding of one's self) [Audio-to-text Journal or "Digital Twin part 1"](https://github.com/CodeSolutions2/audio_2_text_journal)
-5. Self-help (discussion and understanding of one's self) [Text-2-chatbot Journal or "Digital Twin part 2"](https://github.com/CodeSolutions2/text_2_chatbot_journal) - *(Assistant workflow WORKS!
-Q&A workflow in progress..)*
+5. Self-help (discussion and understanding of one's self) [Text-2-chatbot Journal or "Digital Twin part 2"](https://github.com/CodeSolutions2/text_2_chatbot_journal)
-6. My "Digital Twin"/chatbot: my opinions about life - model trained on over 300+ audio files collected during daily exercise [My chatbot](https://github.com/CodeSolutions2/my_chatbot) - *(Assistant workflow WORKS! custom model in progress..)*
+6. My "Digital Twin"/chatbot: my opinions about life - model trained on over 300+ audio files collected during daily exercise [My chatbot](https://github.com/CodeSolutions2/my_chatbot)
-7. Life Evaluation using the Text-2-chatbot Journal model *(in progress)*
+7. [Life evaluation with a chatbot](https://github.com/CodeSolutions2/life_evaluation_w_a_chatbot) - Use the Text-2-chatbot Journal model to self-evaluate your progress in life
-      - Custom prompts to evaluate one's progress with respect to short-term and long-term life goals
+      - Evaluate one's progress with respect to short-term and long-term life goals
-      - Self improvement with respeect to a general chatbot model (how does your text-2-chatbot compare with general knowledge regarding your topic/problem?
-Does your model know the best solutions, or could it/you know more?)
+      - Evaluate one's current knowledge with general/best-level knowledge on a topic (ie: career)
 8. [Quote-to-chatbot Gifts!](https://github.com/CodeSolutions2/quote_to_chatbot_gifts)
       - Log quotes or expressions from friends and family and give the gift of talking to "the person"/chatbot you quote!
 Use different AI models (ie: OpenAI, Gemini, etc) to generate similar ideas/text as the text that you input; improve decision making, improve idea generation, improve writing.